Writing copy for Google Ads can be intimidating if you don’t have a lot of practice with it.

-Similar to Google autofill, the bottom of a results page will show searches related to your original search.
+Another place to find Google Ads inspiration that’s similar to Google autofill, can be found at the bottom of a results page.
+This area shows searches related to your original search.
 I’ve used the related searches for all things ads, but I’ve also used them for blog post ideas and tips that get posted on social media channels.

 Reviews probably aren’t the first place you think of when considering what sort of new keywords or copy to write for your ads, but in reality reviews are full of useful information.
 If your products or services have reviews, look to see what customers consistently highlight as a good reason to choose your product over the competition.
 Maybe you have fast shipping or you gave great customer service – use that to your advantage when it comes to writing ad headlines or callout extensions.